 FPGA based tests (ChipVORX)

 This method integrates the FPGA logic into the test.
 Even complex test applications are easy and efficient to solve with ChipVORX.
-Access to internal Gigabit links and other functionalities (frequency measurement, flash access, RAM tests) is possible via universal FPGA models (no separate adaption necessary).
+Access to internal Gigabit links and other functions (frequency measurement, flash access, RAM tests) is possible via universal FPGA models (no separate adaption necessary).

 Processor-based tests (VarioTAP)